 Construction bid software is used by contractors to estimate costs and as part of the budget process when coming up with a bid for a new project.
 This was introduced several decades ago and has made a large impact in only a short amount of time.
 This used to be a major issue of concern for construction projects, but it can now be done efficiently and quickly.

 The main advantage of estimating software is how it automates job costing.
 The software comes with a database of construction costs that get updated monthly by subscription.
 Most builders prefer to have their own database for job costing so it's more accurate.

 If you need help with commercial construction contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.